 Annuities come in all shapes and sizes.
 The ability to choose one that works best for your needs is another benefit.

 For example, there are immediate annuities and deferred annuities.
 What this means is you can either purchase an annuity that provides payment within a year of your premium or an annuity that starts paying you in the future, typically upon retirement.

 There are also annuities that grow at a fixed rate, or variable annuities that grow according to the performance of investments you have in a subaccount.
-The investments in the subaccount are subject to market risk including the potential for loss of the principal amount invested.
 Additionally, there are annuities in which the growth is tied to the performance of an index, such as the S&P 500.

-Annuities offer an assortment of riders when issued; some with an additional charge.
+Annuities are also issued with an assortment of riders that offer additional benefits; some with an additional charge.
 Examples include riders that increase your payments over time by a set percentage, or that guarantee a certain payout amount, even if you die before you collect it.
 Some riders increase annuity payments if you develop certain qualified medical conditions or become confined in an institution.
 In addition to providing income while you are alive, some payment options also provide a death benefit for your beneficiaries.
 Keep in mind that rider benefits, terms and conditions will vary from rider to rider.